Dew-Research/DewLabStudio-VCL-Samples/README.md

 Sample programs showing how to use Dew Lab Studio VCL for (RAD Studio, Delphi and C++ Builder)

-Sample programs showing how to use Dew Lab Studio for VCL for (RAD Studio, Delphi and C++ Builder)

 Dew Lab Studio contains four products.
 For each product there is a separate "main" demo project, which contains multiple examples.
 Each of the demos is available for Delphi and for C++Builder separately.
 The FireMonkey samples are in a separate repository.

 You'll need Dew Lab Studio for Delphi VCL evaluation or registered version to run the examples on this repository.
 Fully functional evaluation version can be obtained at https://www.dewresearch.com/downloads-site/delphi-cbuilder-download